 Some of the most captivating Foley sounds come from the Star Wars movies.
 Natural sounds help to create some of the greatest sounds in the original trilogy.
 The iconic lightsaber sound was created by recording the microphone feedback from a tube TV.

-Did learning about Foley techniques interest you?
+Did learning about the different types of Foley sound techniques interest you?
 The Institute of Production and Recording (IPR) offers a program in Sound Design for Visual Media that teaches students about Foley techniques.

 The Sound Design for Visual Media program is an occupational degree program that immerses the student in the world and industry of sound design for visual media.
 Students in class learn key skills and concepts necessary to meet the demands of a large-scale audio/visual media project.
 These skills and concepts include advanced sound design, synchronization, sound effects creation, field and location audio recording, boom operation, ADR recording and editing, Foley recording and editing, the creation and recording of music for visual media programs, and the audible mixing of these elements together.
 Students will also learn how to make correct aesthetic decisions for the project they are working on, gain important organizational skills that include logging and archiving of media materials.
 Students learn to achieve the skills necessary to advertise and market the final product.

-Contact us today to learn more about the audio production and engineering program and starting a rewarding career in the video game industry.
+Contact us today to learn more about the sound design for visual media program and starting a rewarding career in the audio industry.